mapbox/ecs-watchbot/docs/alarms.md

 **In all cases**, SQS messages that failed and led to these alarms are put back into SQS to be retried.
 [See the worker retry documentation](./worker-retry-cycle.md) for more info.

-## FailedWorkerPlacement

-### Why?

-There were more than 5 attempts to place a worker container in 60 seconds that could not be placed.
-The failed placement could be due to:

-- insufficient CPU or memory was available on the cluster
-- failure to start a docker container on a host EC2 because of disk I/O exhaustion
-- any other scenario that may have caused the worker not to be placed

-### What to do

-Most of the time, this is due to a lack of available cluster resources.
-Use [the provided CLI command](./command-line-utilities.md#assessing-worker-capacity-in-your-service's cluster) to get a sense of how much space is free in your cluster.
-If necessary, increase available resources on your cluster by removing other tasks or launching new EC2s.

-If resource availability on the cluster does not appear to be the problem, then you'll need to dig into logs in order to understand what the problem is.
-Check watcher logs for any indication of the reason for job placement failure by searching for `failedPlacement`.

 ## WorkerErrors